My Personal Experience with Eighties Clothes

 I did buy a pair of chinos in 1989 when they came back in to fashion (it's highly possible that they didn't come back into fashion, especially if I was wearing them), but I do remember Holly Johnson singing about "Americanos, blue jeans and chinos", and Fosters displaying them them in their shop window - whatever happened to Fosters?

 Well, I suppose I preferred a more casual, less in your face look, but never managed to achieve it in the 80s.
 For instance, I decided to ask my parents to buy me a pair of white shoes when I was about 14 years old.
 I decided not to go for the white suit (as worn by Don Johnson out of Miami Vice), and so I looked far from from casual wearing white shoes with jeans.
 In fact, I probably looked a right prat!

 Yes, that ended up being one of many fashion disasters I brought upon myself during the eighties.
-Why the heck did I think that I was going to look cool in a pair of white shoes with jeans?
-Anyhow, I used to get into a right mess with the bottle of white, liquid polish - my clothes just ended up being covered in white patches.
-Try explaining that one to your girlfriend!
+Why on earth did I think that I was going to look cool in a pair of white shoes with jeans?
+Anyhow, I used to get into a right mess with the bottle of white, liquid polish and my trousers just ended up covered in white stains - try explaining that one to your girlfriend!

 Well, you can't blame me for sticking to more casual, run-of-the-mill attire these days - I think it's safer that way!

 I do remember many of my friends suddenly starting to boast about the fact that they were wearing Boxer shorts in the late 80's.
 An old school friend who had started a market stall tried to sell me a job lot, but I wasn't having any of it.
 I couldn't stand the things back then and I still won't go near them today.
 What is the point of them anyway?
 They don't hold anything in place!

 Big Aviator Spectacles